• Skip to primary navigation

 Oil-Free Dough

-• Prepare one recipe of oil-free dough.
+• Prepare one recipe for oil-free pizza dough.

-• Prepare a clean flat surface and sprinkle with whole wheat flour.
+• Prepare a clean, flat surface and sprinkle with whole wheat flour.

 • Roll out the dough on a piece of parchment paper or silicone baking mat, in a long oval as shown in the post.